FC5W51 - Work Related Learning (2023/24)

 • gain a useful experience of the working environment.

-• undertake a real work-based project appropriate to their academic level 5.
+• undertake a real work-related activity/project appropriate at level 5.

 • enhance professional and personal development.

-There is no standard syllabus for the module and the learning outcomes will be developed in the subject-based context of the work placement.
+There is no standard syllabus for the module and the learning outcomes are developed in the subject-based context of the work-related learning.
 A “learning agreement” is produced by the student in consultation with his/her work placement line manager at the start of the work-related activity.
 Allocated Academic Supervisor (or Module Leader) approves the learning agreement that specifies the ways (activities) through which the learning outcomes are achieved and evidenced.

-The module is supported by the Work Based Learning support team in collaboration with University’s Career and Employability Team.
-The team undertakes pre- and post-placement induction and debriefing sessions and provides on-placement support though email, telephone contact, drop-in sessions and individual appointments.
+The module is supported by the Work Related Learning support team in collaboration with University’s Career and Employability Team.
+The team undertakes pre- and post-placement induction and debriefing sessions and provides on-placement support through email, telephone contact, drop-in sessions and individual appointments.

-The Work Based Learning agreement form will identify and specify the
+The Learning Agreement form identifies and specifies the

 • task(s) involved in the placement;

-• skills, abilities an attributes to be developed and demonstrated, together with the associated assessment criteria;
+• skills, abilities and attributes to be developed and demonstrated, together with the associated assessment criteria;

 • learning opportunities for the development of the expected outcomes;